cvetomir-todorov/CecoChat/docs/design-technologies.md

 * has a built-in PUB/SUB mechanism
 * should be replaced by a more reliable technology in the future, e.g. a relational DB for storage and Kafka for notifications

-## Application servers
+## Services

-The application servers use ASP.NET/.NET 5 which are the heirs of ASP.NET Core and .NET Core:
+The services use ASP.NET/.NET 5 which are the heirs of ASP.NET/.NET Core:
 * open-source software backed by Microsoft
 * very mature, feature-rich, lots of tools
 * widely-used with a big community